deepfakeapp/roop-un/README.md

 ### Disclaimer

 This project is for technical and academic use only.
 Use This Code for Ai Deep learning and Ai Coding i.e just to learn How Ai Works?.
 Users of this software are expected to use this software responsibly while abiding the local law.
-If a face of a real person is being used, users are suggested to get consent from the concerned person and do not use this software to create deepfakes and do not post videos online thats is generated from this software. in case if you post content online clearly mention that it is a deepfake and get consent from the concerned person whomreal face is being used in the videos.
+If a face of a real person is being used, users are suggested to get consent from the concerned person and do not use this software to create deepfakes and do not post videos online thats is generated from this software. in case if you post content online clearly mention that it is a Ai Generated and fake and get consent from the concerned person whom real face is being used in the videos.
 Developers of this software will not be responsible for actions of end-users.
 Please do not apply it to illegal and unethical scenarios. do not use this software for illigal purpose.

 **Please do not apply it to illegal and unethical scenarios.**